evert/evert.github.com/resume.md

 Experience
 ----------

-### Technical Lead at Yelp/Turnstyle, Toronto/San Francisco - 2016-today
+### Technical Lead at Yelp, Toronto/San Francisco - 2016-today

 In October 2016, I joined Turnstyle, a company in Toronto that does location- based marketing analytics.